RaspiKidd/EduBlocksTutorials/BinaryClock/BinaryClock.md

 13. Click on the arrow next to **adjust** and click on **minutes**, click on the arrow next to **=** and click on **+=** click on **0** and type **1**

-14. Right click on the **if seconds > 59:** block and click on **Duplicate** this will duplicate the if statement.
+14. Right-click on the **if seconds > 59:** block and click on **Duplicate** this will duplicate the if statement.
 Connect this block under the under if block.

 15. Click on the arrow next to **seconds** in the second if statement and click on **minutes**